danielkec/blog/_posts/2025-03-06-helidon-aot.md

 Benchmark is prepared as a set of docker files, each creating docker image with AOT pre-warmed Helidon application, application is a very simple Hello World example.
 Warming/training of the application is done by sending large number of requests to the application endpoint via [wrk](https://github.com/wg/wrk) load test tool.
-Image is created each time for both flavors of Helidon, super fast, super simple SE flavor and MP a heavier CDI runtime.
+Image is created each time for both flavors of Helidon, super fast, super simple SE flavor and MP a CDI runtime.
 For having a baseline vanilla OpenJDK 23 version is measured too.

 Native Image is measured twice, normal AOT build without warmup/training